GabrielCastilloH/tryharbor.app/README.md

-# 🌊 Harbor - A Relationship App for Cornell
+# 🌊 Harbor - A Connection App for Cornell

-A modern, clean landing page for Harbor, a relationship app designed by Cornell students for meaningful, personality-based connections.
+A modern, clean landing page for Harbor, a connection app designed by Cornell students for meaningful, personality-based connections.

 ## 🎨 Design Features